 This symbiosis is beneficial for both sides.
 From the business side, the processes get (semi-)automated, mistakes are reduced, and people get to focus on more challenging work.
 The ML model does not get bored, does not require vacation or even lunch.
 The processes become more reliable, predictable and efficient.
 From the machine learning side, the system will gain a reliable source of training data which helps it to make fewer mistakes and become better over time.
 The result is a cycle that reinforces itself over time as shown in Figure 7.

 How to start?

-Once you have approval from the technical and business side, you need to put together a team suitable for this type of project and get going.
+Once you have approval from the technical and business sides, you need to put together a team suitable for this type of project and get going.

-ML can automate processes that have a clear beginning and an end with logical steps in between.
-ML needs training data to learn from and this can be generated by having a human in the loop.
-If done correctly, a loop will be created which only reinforces itself to be better over time.
-A loop system with a human involved can be set up in multiple ways and to understand the specifics, please talk to your ML partner.
-On that note, why not have MindTitan as that partner.
+Machine learning can automate processes with a clear beginning and an end with logical steps in between.
+ML needs data to learn from and a human in the loop can create reliable training data of high quality.
+If done correctly, a loop will reinforce itself improving over time.

 As a loop system with human intelligence involved can be arranged in multiple ways, please, talk to your ML partner to understand the specifics.